chenaciousD/website/content/projects/PMLearnings/index.md

 ## Create the spectre of Mutually Assured Inspiration 💡

 Everyone in R&D must have enough context about the business, the customer and the technology.
-This trifecta of knowledge forms the Context Triad, which is essential for fostering Mutually Assured Inspiration.
+These three elements form the Context Triad, which is essential for fostering Mutually Assured Inspiration.
 A silo'd team where engineers only know the tech, the designer knows the customer and the product person knows the business is not only bad for the business, it's not a fun way to collaborate.
 Here's why:
 - `Shared context breeds better ideas and greater efficiency` - A strong foundational understanding and curiosity for the Triad across the team results in better brainstorming, less documentation and faster decisions.
 It does take some dedication for everyone to ramp up - this is especially challenging in niche B2B businesses - but the return far outweighs the effort.
 - `Product development is more fun when it's inclusive` - With shared context, more team members can actively participate in the product development process, shifting away from a top-down approach.
 More participation means greater feeling of ownership and control.
 More cross functional understanding also results in mutual respect.
 More respect translates to better morale and team dynamics.
-- `Better long-term tech and business strategy decisions` - Mutually Assured Inspiration increases the chances that project implementations align with the business's needs.
-It also ensures that team members from different disciplines can advocate for each other's agendas.
+- `Better long-term tech and business strategy decisions` - Mutually Assured Inspiration also increases the chances that implementations align with the business's needs.
+It  ensures that team members from different disciplines can advocate for each other's agendas.
 Everyone on the team should be capable of confidently explaining the business value of a project in reasonable detail.

 I believe it's the Product Manager's critical role to exemplify and encourage behavior that creates the conditions for Mutually Assured Inspiration.